HonkaDonka/ArduinoToEV3Motors/README.md

 ### The L293D Chip

 [This link](https://www.robotix.in/tutorial/auto/motor_driver/) provides a great explanation of how this motor driver functions.
+We will be using this chip to power the motor.

 ![image](https://github.com/VinsonOi/ArduinoToLEGO/assets/30189257/7980f1d7-6336-4dcd-92a4-360ae3bbc679)

-This chip is capable of driving two motors, but for this project, we will only need to use one side of the L293D since we are just connecting to a singular motor.

 ### External Power Source